ZyntaxBin/EmailParser/README.md

 # EmailParser
 Analyze customer emails with AI

-Outputs a json response displayed using Streamlit
+Outputs a JSON response displayed using Streamlit

 Can work with multiple LLM models via LiteLLM